tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ## How to Use This Report {-}

 The results of this project should be interpreted and used with caution.

 As the project team learned early on in the process, the neighborhood types do not represent the experience of everyone in each neighborhood.
-Further, the data that inform the results all contain some degree of uncertainty and - therefore - should be treated as "estimates" rather than exact representations of reality.
-But most importantly, the results should be understood as imperfect attempts to simplify a complex socioeconomic process in order to make improvements.^[The 20th century statistician George Box is commonly attributed for coining the phase "All models are wrong but some are useful", an aphorism that applies to this project and its findings.]
-The data that are publicly available for each neighborhood reflect the priorities of the public institutions that collect data (e.g., US Census, King County Tax Assessor's Office, etc.) and therefore some indicators like recent market-rate rent prices are not available. **Data are not neutral and they reflect societal power dynamics** - especially when it comes to the question of which data are collected/published and which are not [@townsend_cities_2015].
+Further, the data that inform the results all contain some degree of uncertainty and, therefore, should be treated as estimates rather than exact representations of reality.
+But most importantly, the results should be understood as imperfect attempts to simplify a complex socioeconomic process in order to identify appropriate public policy solutions.^[The 20th century statistician George Box is commonly attributed for coining the phase "All models are wrong but some are useful", an aphorism that applies to this project and its findings.
+See the #limitations section for a detailed list of the challenges that are inherent to this project, its method, and its findings.]
+The data that are publicly available for each neighborhood reflect the priorities of the public institutions that collect data (e.g., US Census, King County Tax Assessor's Office, etc.) and therefore some important indicators (like recent market-rate rent prices) are not available.
+Data are not neutral; they reflect societal power dynamics, especially when it comes to the question of which data are collected (and published) and which are not [@coalition_of_communities_of_color_leading_2018; @jolivette_research_2015; @townsend_cities_2015].

+This report makes use of a relatively small set of indicators from public data sources in order to describe gentrification in an actionable way. **The results of this project should be interpreted not as definitive facts but rather as systematically-derived starting points for discussions between impacted commmunities and policymakers.** The findings of this project cannot be used as a substitute for direct engagement with impacted communities but they may help contentualize such efforts and point toward potential solutions.